 Family Studies and Human Services degree

 The K-State School of Family Studies & Human Services (FSHS) offers its bachelor's degree program in the K-State Salina campus.
-The program focuses on the processes underlying human development in a family context accross the life cycle.
+The program focuses on the processes underlying human development in a family context across the life cycle.
 Students learn to implement and assess programs and services designed to strengthen and enhance individual and family well-being.

 Students enrolled in the School of Family Studies & Human Services will select an area of concentration or students may select the internship option with approval by supervising faculty.